Lent

 Parish Life Center

-St. Martin’s Clergy will provide meditations on three themes of the desert.
-In between these meditations, there will be a quiet time for journaling, prayer or walking through the grounds of St. Martin’s.
-Coffee and pastries will be available, and the Quiet Day will end with Noonday Prayer.
+St. Martin’s Clergy will supply meditations on these three “Rs” of Lent.
+Time will be allocated after each presentation for quiet prayer and reflection.
+The Quiet Day will end with Noonday Prayer.

 A Very Special